jpb896/mantissa-blog/docs/setup.md

 ## Customization

-*Jekflix Template* allows you to personalize your site with several settings.
+*MantissaOS Release Announcements Template* allows you to personalize your site with several settings.
 See the [docs](settings.md#settings) for more details.

 For advanced theme customization, check the directory `_sass` for style files.